 Your contributions are deducted from your gross pay which means less of your income is taxable.
 This in effect means that your actual contribution taking into account tax relief is between 4% and 8.7%.
 Your employer on the other hand (from 1 April 2015) contributes 14.3%.

-From 1 April 2015 a new NHS pension scheme comes into effect.
-Members working in the NHS should have received a leaflet in their payslips about the new scheme.
+From 1 April 2015 a new NHS pension scheme came into effect.
+Members working in the NHS should have received a leaflet in their payslips about the new scheme earlier in the year.